Famiclone: Thailand

 Thailand's best selling famiclones were models from the Family brand - FR 102 and FR 202, introduced by Family TSI Ltd. Special 301 Watch List from 1994 classified market shares of counterfeit 8-bit systems as "Limited" (5%-10%), but some of the commentators stated that could be much more in later years.

 Turkey

-The most popular brand of clones is Micro Genius, distributed from 1988 by Aral İthalat, with new model being released by them even in 21st century.
+The most popular brand of clones is Micro Genius, distributed from 1988 by Aral İthalat, with new model being released by them even in the 21st century.
 There were also other brands like Home Computer (by Emek Elektronik), Star Trek Game Star, Kontorland and Fun Time.
 Nintendo products were sold here as well, but it seems that they did not bother with clones.

 Ukraine

 One of the most known clone in this country is Dendy.
 There were also other brands like Kenga which were very widespread in Ukraine.
 Kenga even had a TV show called Kenga Predstavlyaet!

 Within the Donetsk region, the Atlantida company sold a Dendy competitor, the Jippy game console, which was a clone of Ending Man.
 The console also used a mascot similar to Dendy - a similarly dressed hippopotamus named Jippy.
 It had headphone jacks and switches to activate the "turbo-pause".
 According to various estimates, 15,000 copies were sold, including 5,000 in Moscow, Russia.
 A TV show Jippy Club was produced on the local Donetsk TV station.
 The project closed in 1994.

 In 1994, Steepler, the producer of Dendy, reached an agreement with Nintendo to sell consoles in Russia and CIS countries with relinquished its claim to Dendy sales, meaning that Nintendo did not take legal action against famiclones.
 Special 301 Watch List from 1994 classified market shares of counterfeit 8-bit systems as "Very severe" (50%-100%).